CoolProp/Dockerfiles/README.md

 ## Additional Information

 You can find more information in the developer section of the [CoolProp homepage](http://coolprop.sourceforge.net/develop/index.html).
 The Dockerfiles in this repository should be self-explanatory.
-Please note the files are generated by a makefile and should not be edited manually.
+Please note the files are generated by a makefile and should not be edited manually, look at the template files called `Dockerfile.in` instead.